Who is Illinois Gov. JB Pritzker, and is he being considered for the 2024 ticket?

 CHICAGO (CBS) -- Gov. JB Pritzker on Monday threw his support behind Vice President Kamala Harris to be the Democratic nominee for the White House, after President Biden dropped out of the race and endorsed Harris on Sunday.

-Calling Harris "the most qualified and capable person to be President," Pritzker also said "it's past time we shatter that highest and hardest of glass ceilings and finally elect a woman as President of the United States.
+Pritzker on Monday endorsed Harris' bid to be the new Democratic nominee for president, calling her "the most qualified and capable person to be President," and adding "it's past time we shatter that highest and hardest of glass ceilings and finally elect a woman as President of the United States."

 "Vice President Harris has proven, at every point in her career, that she possesses the skills, strength, and character to lead this country and the vision to better the lives of all Americans From protecting women's rights to defending American workers and strengthening the middle class, Vice President Harris is a champion of the American values we hold dear.
 She represents our Party's best chance to defeat Donald Trump in November, and I will work my heart out to help her do that," Pritzker said.